Sepsis and Septic Shock

 After Septic Shock

-Most often, you can be discharged from the ICU once your blood pressure is stable and supportive treatment, like a ventilator or dialysis, are no longer required.
-You will still be monitored and cared for, but in a lower-acuity ward or unit.
+Most often, you can be discharged from the ICU once your blood pressure is stable and supportive treatment, like a ventilator or dialysis, are no longer needed.
+You’ll still be monitored and cared for, but in a lower-acuity ward or unit.

 Recovering from septic shock can take longer than you may expect.
 Survivors may appear to be better, but many live with long-lasting effects from having been so ill.
 Up to 50% of sepsis survivors live with post-sepsis syndrome (PSS), which can be mild or severe.
 Signs of PSS can include: